This healthy Greek Quinoa Salad is an easy-to-make, protein-packed, crowd-pleasing recipe filled with Mediterranean flavors.

 - Place the red wine vinegar, capers, garlic, olive oil, and seasonings into a blender or mini food processor and blend or process until well combined and the capers are broken down.

-- At this point, allow the quinoa to cool fully to room temperature, or transfer to the refrigerator for up to 24 hours before assembling.
+- At this point, allow the quinoa to cool fully to room temperature, or transfer it to the refrigerator for up to 24 hours before adding the remaining ingredients.

-- Once the quinoa is cooled, add in the remaining dressing and chopped vegetables, olives, and parsley.
+- Once the quinoa is cooled, add in the remaining dressing, olives, tomatoes, cucumbers, parsley, artichoke hearts, and roasted red peppers.

 - At this point, it is best to cover the quinoa salad and chill for at least 30 minutes to allow the flavors to meld together.